-13.1 The Data Protection Officer shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company’s other data protection-related policies, and with the GDPR and other applicable Data Protection Legislation.
+13.1 The Data Protection Officer shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company’s other data protection-related policies, and with the UK GDPR and other applicable Data Protection Legislation.

 13.2 The Company shall follow a privacy by design approach at all times when collecting, holding, and processing personal data.
 Data Protection Impact Assessments shall be conducted if any processing presents a significant risk to the rights and freedoms of data subjects (please refer to Part 14 for further information).

-13.3 All employees, agents, contractors, or other parties working on behalf of the Company shall be given appropriate training in data protection and privacy, addressing the relevant aspects of Data Protection Law, this Policy, and all other applicable Company policies.
+13.3 All employees, agents, contractors, or other parties working on behalf of the Company shall be given appropriate training in data protection and privacy, addressing the relevant aspects of Data Protection Legislation, this Policy, and all other applicable Company policies.

 13.4 The Company’s data protection compliance shall be regularly reviewed and evaluated by means of Data Protection Audits.